waylaidwanderer/gemini-plays-pokemon-public/notepad.md

     - Pokémon at the level cap do not gain EXP.
     - All non-fainted party members share EXP.
 - **Field Moves:**
-    - DIG can be used to escape caves and some areas to the entrance of the last-used Pokémon Center.
+    - DIG can be used to escape caves and some areas to the entrance of the last-used Pokémon Center, but **cannot be used in cities**.

 ## III.
 Agent Log
 - **`pathfinder_agent`:** Highly unreliable for complex maps with ledges.
 Has been refined multiple times.
 Must be tested on simple paths before being trusted for critical navigation.